Last Updated: Jan. 4, 2020

-When it comes to the top Bitcoin faucets that will depend on how much they pay, ease of use, frequency of payment, and low threshold to withdraw your money.
+The best Bitcoin faucets come down to how much they pay, ease of use, frequency of payment, and low threshold to withdraw your money.
 There are many Bitcoin faucets out there, so the key is to have a few in your back pocket if you want to maximize how much you earn.
-We’ve listed 15 of the best Bitcoin faucets here for you.
+We’ve listed 12 of the top Bitcoin faucets here for you.

 If you’re looking for some more background on what faucets are and how they work check out our Crypto Faucets Guide.